c4pt0r/pfs/agfs-shell/README.md

 ## For Loops (for/in/do/done)

-agfs-shell2 supports bash-style for loops to iterate over lists of items.
+agfs-shell supports bash-style for loops to iterate over lists of items.

 ### Syntax